datafolklabs/cement/doc/source/dev/boss_templates.rst

 .. code-block:: text

     [myapp]
+    plugin_config_dir = /path/to/myapp/config/plugins.d
     plugin_dir = /path/to/myapp/plugins

+    # Enable the plugin here, or in plugins.d/myplugin.conf
     [myplugin]
     enable_plugin = 1

 And it should be enabled when you run your app (though it doesn't do anything out of the box).